-About How Much?-Students build estimating skills by explaining their strategies and then comparing and analyzing their estimates to the actual value.

-Break Apart/Decompose It-Students build flexibility with numbers by decomposing them, sharing their thinking, and discussing patterns.

-Can You Make the Number?-Students build flexibility and efficiency with operations by building expressions with a value for the given target number.
+- About How Much?-Students build estimating skills by explaining their strategies and then comparing and analyzing their estimates to the actual value. - Break Apart/Decompose It-Students build flexibility with numbers by decomposing them, sharing their thinking, and discussing patterns. - Can You Make the Number?-Students build flexibility and efficiency with operations by building expressions with a value for the given target number.

-Find the Pattern, Make a Pattern-Students build efficiency by determining the rules for a given pattern, and then continue the pattern or create a new pattern.
-Find the Missing Values-Students build their identification of patterns and efficiency with solving equations by analyzing a series of equations, looking for patterns, and finding missing values.

-Greater Than or Less Than-Students build place value sense, estimations skills, and comparison skills by estimating or evaluating the value of an expression and comparing it to a target benchmark number.

-Let's Count-Students build proficiency with skip counting by counting forward or backward using a given counting interval.
+- Find the Pattern, Make a Pattern-Students build efficiency by determining the rules for a given pattern, then continue the pattern or create a new pattern. - Find the Missing Values-Students build their identification of patterns and efficiency with solving equations by analyzing a series of equations, looking for patterns, and finding missing values. - Greater Than or Less Than-Students build place value sense, estimations skills, and comparing skills by estimating or evaluating the value of an expression and comparing it to a target benchmark number. - Let's Count-Students build proficiency with skip counting by counting forward or backward using a given counting interval. - Mystery Number-Students build mathematical reasoning and thinking by looking at clues one at a time, proposing possible solutions, and eliminating solutions that are no longer viable. - What Did You See?-Students build visual discrimination, quantitative reasoning, and mathematical discourse by viewing images and then describing and discussing what they saw. - What's Another Way to Write It?-Students build number sense by writing alternative expressions to a given expression and looking at relationships among the different expressions. - Where Does It Go?-Students build estimating skills by placing a target number on a number line and justify their reasoning. - Which Benchmark Is It Closest To?-Students enhance rounding and reasoning skills by determining which benchmark a given number is closest to and explaining their reasoning. - Would You Rather?-Students build number sense and enhance decision-making by choosing between two options, both of which require mental math, and giving the rationale for their choice.

-Number Routine Would You Rather?

-S-7 min

-Build Fluency Students build skills with addition and estimation as they compare amounts.

-These prompts encourage students to talk about their reasoning:

-- What strategies did you use to find your answer? - How can you use estimation to compare the number of pennies?

-Mystery Number-Students build mathematical reasoning and thinking by looking at clues one at a time, proposing possible solutions, and eliminating solutions that are no longer viable.

-What Did You See?-Students build visual discrimination, quantitative reasoning, and mathematical discourse by viewing images and then describing and discussing what they saw.

-What's Another Way to Write It?-Students build number sense by writing alternative expressions to a given expression and looking at relationships among the different expressions.
-Where Does It Go?-Students build estimating skills by placing a target number on a number line and justify their reasoning.

-Which Benchmark Is It Closest To?-Students enhance rounding and reasoning skills by determining which benchmark a given number is closest to and explain their reasoning.

-Would You Rather?-Students build number sense and enhance decision-making by choosing between two options, both of which require mental math, and then give the rationale for their choice.

 Kindergarten also includes the following number routines: Counting Things, Start and Stop, The Counting Path, and The Match.
-Grades 6-8 includes the following number routines: About Between, or Exact; About How Many?; Five Breaks; Give Me Five; If I Know This...; In My Head?; Is It Reasonable?; It's About; More or Less Than...; Number Strings Matrix; Or You Could...; and This or That?

-Math Language Routines

-Mathematical Language Routines (MLRs) are structured but adaptable formats for amplifying, assessing, and developing students' mathematical language.
-These routines were developed by the Stanford University UL/SCALE team based on a framework with four design principles:
+Math Language Routines-Mathematical language routines (MLRs) are structured but adaptable formats for amplifying, assessing, and developing students' mathematical language.
+These routines were developed by the Stanford University UL/SCALE team:

-Design Principle 1: Support sense-making

-Collect and Display

-As you discuss the questions with the students, listen and write key words on the board that students use, such as groups, objects, number of, and multiplication.
-Display the words and phrases for student reference.
-Use the student-generated expressions to help them make connections between student language and math vocabulary.
-Update the collection with new understandings as the lesson progresses.

-Design Principle 2: Optimize output

-Critique, Correct, and Clarify

-On the board write, There are 5 groups with 3 objects in each group.
-Pair students to discuss whether this statement about the baskets of peaches is correct.
-Ask them to identify any mistakes and to make changes.
-Have students write a new, correct version of the sentence.

-The eight^{} Math Language Routines align with one or more of the four design principles.

-Stronger and Clearer Each Time-Students revise and refine their ideas and their verbal and written output.

-Collect and Display-Words and phrases spoken by students are collected into a reference for them to refer to later.

-6-8 has one additional routine, Numbered Heads Together.

-Critique, Correct, and Clarify-Students analyze, reflect on, and develop a piece of writing that is not their own.

-Information Gap-Students communicate with partners or team members to convey missing pieces of necessary information.

-Design Principle 3: Cultivate conversation

-Stronger and Clearer Each Time

-Have students justify why Greta does or does not have enough eggs.
-Have them first verbalize their ideas, and then share any information they know to justify it.
-Encourage students to question each other, clarify, and revise as needed.

-Design Principle 4: Maximize meta-awareness

-Co-Craft Questions

-Have students work alone to write questions about the problem and how to solve it.
-Then pair students to compare their questions.
-Elicit questions and use them to discuss the problem and strategies for solving it in more detail.

-Co-Craft Questions and Problems-Students use conversation skills to generate, choose, and improve questions and problems before producing answers.

-Three Reads-Students reflect on the ways mathematical questions are presented.

-Compare and Connect-Students identify, compare, and contrast different mathematical approaches, representations, concepts, examples, and language.

-Discussion Supports-Students have supported discussions about mathematical ideas, representations, contexts, and strategies.
+- Stronger and Clearer Each Time-Students revise and refine their ideas and their verbal and written output. - Collect and Display-Students' oral words and phrases are collected into a reference for them to refer to later. - Critique, Correct, and Clarify-Students analyze, reflect on, and develop a piece of writing that is not their own. - Information Gap-Students communicate with partners or team members to convey missing pieces of necessary information. - Co-Craft Questions and Problems-Students use conversation skills to generate, choose, and improve questions and problems before producing answers. - Three Reads-Students reflect on the ways mathematical questions are presented. - Compare and Connect-Students identify, compare, and contrast different mathematical approaches, representations, concepts, examples, and language. - Discussion Supports-Students have supported discussions about mathematical ideas, representations, contexts, and strategies.